-Cooling down for cardio is a lot of what you'd expect.
-Slow things back down, and change from dynamic stretches where you're moving a lot into static poses where you're staying still.
+Cooling down for cardio is a lot of what you’d expect.
+Slow things down, and change from dynamic stretches where you’re moving a lot into static poses where you’re staying still.

 3 Minutes Light Exercice

-More a few basic examples, check out this NHS Guide to Warming up too!
+For more basic examples, check out this NHS Guide to Warming up too!

-They won’t necessarily prevent you having an injury, but they do reduce the risk in some cases as long as you are doing it correctly and using proper technique in your workouts.
+They won’t necessarily prevent you from having an injury, but they reduce the risk in some cases as long as you are doing it correctly and using the proper technique in your workouts.
 They also give you the best mental entrance and exit to your workouts, giving you your best chance to be as efficient as you can be at achieving your goals!

-- Start off slowly / light sets
+- Start slowly / light sets

 - Dynamic stretches